ausdebating/constitution/constitution.rst

 ^^^^^^^^^

 #.
-The secretary of the Association must, as soon as practicable after being appointed as secretary, lodge notice with the Association of his or her address.
+The Secretary of the Association must, as soon as practicable after being appointed as Secretary, lodge notice with the Association of his or her address.
 #.
-It is the duty of the secretary to keep minutes (whether in written or electronic form) of:
+It is the duty of the Secretary to keep minutes (whether in written or electronic form) of:

    #. all appointments of office-bearers and members of the Committee, and
    #. the names of members of the Committee present at a Committee meeting or a general meeting, and
-   #. all proceedings at Committee meetings and general meetings, including wom*n’s forum
+   #. all proceedings at Committee meetings and general meetings, including Wom*n’s forum

 #.
 Minutes of proceedings at a meeting must be signed by the chairperson of the meeting or by the chairperson of the next succeeding meeting.

 #.
 The signature of the chairperson may be transmitted by electronic means for the purposes of subclause (3).

 #.
-The secretary shall ensure that all policies of the Committee are publically available.
+The Secretary shall ensure that all policies of the Committee are publically available.

 Treasurer
 ^^^^^^^^^

 #.
-It is the duty of the treasurer of the Association to ensure:
+It is the duty of the Treasurer of the Association to ensure:

    #. that all money due to the Association is collected and received and that all payments authorised by the Association are made, and
    #. that correct books and accounts are kept showing the financial affairs of the Association, including full details of all receipts and expenditure connected with the activities of the Association.